NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Graceful Leaper.md

 **Prerequisites** Acrobat Dedication; Master in Acrobatics
 * * *
-Mass and muscle are meaningless when you leap; only grace and balance matter.
+Mass and muscle are meaningless when you propel yourself through the air; only grace and balance matter.

 You can roll an Acrobatics check instead of an Athletics check when making a [[Actions/High Jump|High Jump]] or [[Actions/Long Jump|Long Jump]].

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*